kiegroup/droolsjbpm-build-bootstrap/README.md

         * Once the reporter verifies the fix, he changes *Status* to `Closed`.
 Or we bulk change it to `Closed` after a year.

-* (Red Hat developers only) Fixing BRMS issues in Bugzilla:

-    * Find an issue in Bugzilla.
-Change *Status* to `ASSIGNED` and *Assigned To* to yourself.

-    * Fix the issue and push those changes to the appropriate branch(es) on github.

-        * This will likely require back porting or forward porting, because the issue must be fixed on master too.

-    * Change the *Status* to `MODIFIED`.

-        * Once the new product version is build, they change *Status* to `ON_QA`.

-        * Once QA verifies the fix, they change *Status* to `VERIFIED`.

 Knowing what's going on
 -----------------------